moyn413/nifHdada2/README.md

 This is a nifH database formated for dada2.

 The database is based on the ARB nifH database from the Zehr Lab (Heller 2014), which was reformatted, modified, and updated.
-A log of modifications can be found in this repository (link).
+A log of modifications can be found in this repository (Taxonomic_modifications.pdf).
 Modifications were based on information available on NCBI.

 # Database generation
 Modifications were made directly in an XML file exported from ARB (nifH2017_mod_v1.xml.zip).
 The XML file contains detailed information for each entry, including accession number, full taxon name, taxonomy, amino acid and nucleotide sequences.